 From filling out that job application, to attending your first (or second) interview, we offer friendly and supportive advice to help you achieve success

-In this section, we will cover the dos and don'ts of writing your CV, filling out job applications, and preparing for job interviews.
+In this section, we'll cover the dos and don'ts of writing your CV, filling out job applications, and preparing for job interviews.

-Both applications and interviews are your opportunity to convince an employer that you are the right fit for the job.
-In both, you need to highlight your skills, experience, knowledge and personality, which in interview will also enable you (and the employer) to assess whether the position is a good match.
+Applications and interviews are your opportunity to convince an employer that you're the right fit for the job.
+In both, you'll need to highlight your skills, experience, knowledge and personality, which will enable you (and the employer) to assess whether the position is a good match.

 Need help?

-If you have a query or would like feedback on your CV, covering letter or application, please Submit a Query below and one of our Careers team will aim to get back to you within five working days.
+If you have a query or would like feedback on your CV, covering letter or application, please ask a question on MyCareer using the button below, and one of our Careers team will get back to you.

-If you’d like to discuss things in more detail or have a mock interview, our careers team can offer confidential 1:1 appointments.
+If you’d like to discuss things in more detail or have a mock interview, our Careers team can also help through a personalised one-to-one appointment.

 Applying for a job